Skip to content

 Sign up for our free IndyBest email

-We’ve also rounded up the best supermarket sourdoughs and the best supermarket wines to accompany your meal, as well as the best supermarket whiskies and the best supermarket champagne for a toast at the end.
+To complete your spread, we’ve also rounded up the best supermarket mince pies and the best supermarket mulled wine to accompany your meal, as well as the best supermarket whiskies and the best supermarket champagne to raise a glass at the end of the feast.

 Sainsbury’s Christmas food 2025